zydeco-lang/zydeco/README.md

 └── README.md
 ```

-`/compiler/`: compiler for Vituloid; uses lalrpop as its parser generator.
+`/compiler/`: compiler for Zydeco; uses lalrpop as its parser generator.

 - `src/`:
   - `lib.rs`: the top-level module for all compiler utilities